dartondox/dox/docs/database/model/index.md

 ## New query

 !!! info
-    If you do not want to create new class and reuse existing class to do new query, use can use `newQuery` attribute.
+    If you do not want to create new class and reuse existing class to do new query, use can use `query()` function.

 === "Example"